BradyBrenot/recipes-brenot-ca/content/recipes/Focaccia.md

     - Wisk olive oil and water together with a fork until it emulsifies (2-3 minutes).
 Pour over dough.
     - Sprinkle other toppings; flaky salt, herbs, etc. (Tomatoes or olives should be pressed into the dough slightly)
 - Bake, middle rack, 450F, 20-25 minutes until golden on top
-- Let rest on a rack until a cloth for 5 minutes before serving
+- Let rest on a rack under a cloth for 5 minutes before serving
 ---

 Delicious, crispy, flexible, and it's not even all that hard to make.
 Watch the accompanying video for some technique advice.